bueler/p4pdes/HARDWARE.md

 ### More information

 _Why_ does such mapping and binding improve performance?
 Also, _why_ are these not default settings for `mpiexec`?
-We offer no clear justification, but read the [PETSc/TAO User's Manual](https://petsc.org/release/docs/manual/).
-Also see why processor affinity can effectively reduce cache problems at the [processor affinity wikipedia page](https://en.wikipedia.org/wiki/Processor_affinity).
+Read the [PETSc/TAO User's Manual](https://petsc.org/release/docs/manual/), but also see why processor affinity can effectively reduce cache problems at the [processor affinity wikipedia page](https://en.wikipedia.org/wiki/Processor_affinity).
 See also [MPICH Hydra usage](https://wiki.mpich.org/mpich/index.php/Using_the_Hydra_Process_Manager) or the [Open-MPI mpirun man page](https://www.open-mpi.org/doc/current/man1/mpirun.1.php).